JB1984/CarND-Capstone/README.md

 # Learnings
 ## 1. Working Environments
 In Udacity workspace simulator, our team has experienced obvious lagging when camera is on.
 This seems to be due to workspace resource constraint.
 The solution was to set up a local simulator environment.
 There are several ways to go.
 One can setup a native linux installation with both, simulator and ROS environment, running on the same machine.
+Because our team had no option to setup a complete native linux installation, our way to go was using a docker installation and also the provided virtual machine.